ananttnegii/Sales-Project/README.md

 ### Description

-This project aims to do a absic analysis on sales of an ecommerce company.I have analysed its yearly revenue, top selling categories and products, banks and preferred payment methods.
+This project aims to do a basic analysis on sales of an ecommerce company.I have analysed its yearly revenue, top selling categories and products, banks and preferred payment methods.

 ### Data Source
 -  Kaggle [Link](https://www.kaggle.com/datasets/mmohaiminulislam/ecommerce-data-analysis)